 An example of “Letter from Santa” Email

-Like other types of email scams, the BBB recommends looking for poor grammar and misspellings, hovering over links to make sure they’ll redirect you to where they claim, and researching the business to make sure they’re legitimate, including calling any phone numbers listed in the email or the website you’re redirected to.
+Like other types of email scams, the BBB recommends looking for poor grammar and misspellings, hovering over links to make sure they’ll redirect you to where they claim and researching the business to make sure they’re legitimate, including calling any phone numbers listed in the email or the website you’re redirected to.

 Holiday Shopping Scams

 More and more people are spending their money online when shopping for Christmas gifts.
 However, this monumental rise in online spending has opened up a wide variety of doors for scammers to steal your identity, your money, or both.

 We’ll talk more about actionable shopping tips you can use to avoid scams in a moment, but first, let’s take a look at two specific types of online shopping scams you might encounter this season.

-Deals That Are Too Good to Be True
+1. Deals That Are Too Good to Be True

-Whether you heard about it through an email or an online advertisement, scammers will take advantage of your desire to score outstanding deals on the things you want to most this Holiday season by convincing you that they’re available at unheard of discounts.
+Whether you heard about it through an email or an online advertisement, scammers will take advantage of your desire to score outstanding deals on the things you want most this Holiday season by convincing you that they’re available at unheard of discounts.

 And while many of these websites attempt to come off as legitimate third-party companies, they also might attempt to “piggyback” off a national retailer’s reputation by making it appear that you’re shopping through them, when it’s actually just a scam website.

 And if you see an advertisement or receive an email from a trusted retailer displaying an ultra-low price on a product, visit the retailer’s site directly instead of clicking on the advertisement or a link contained in an email.

-Holiday Travel Scams
+2. Holiday Travel and Vacation Shopping Scams

 Closely related to too-good-to-be-true shopping deals are travel scams, which become increasingly prevalent around the Holidays as families begin planning their annual vacations, often to warmer locations that offer a respite from winter.

-This often comes in the form of making an upfront payment for coupons or vouchers over the phone or online, which will end up being worthless, while the scammers use your credit card information to purchase whatever they please in the mean time.
+This often comes in the form of making an upfront payment for coupons or vouchers over the phone or online, which will end up being worthless, while the scammers use your credit card information to purchase whatever they please in the meantime.

-A similar scam involves advertisements, whether through email or elsewhere online, promising to provide you with unheard of travel deals, as long as you agree to pay money through a wiring service such as the Western Union.
+A similar scam involves advertisements, whether through email or elsewhere online, promising to provide you with amazing travel deals, as long as you agree to pay money through a wiring service such as the Western Union.

 You can also perform an online search for “Company X scam” to see if other consumers have fallen victim.
 Finally, legitimate travel companies will never ask you to wire them money, and if they do, it may be a sure sign of a scam.

 Holiday Phone Scams

 Although they’ve become less prevalent over the years as more and more consumers begin shopping and banking online, a common phone scam that criminals use is to call you and claim that your credit card information has been compromised, or something along these lines.

 However, regardless of how the scammers frame the scenario, the important thing to keep in mind is that your bank will never call you and ask for your account information over the phone.

 Fake Charity Scams

-Charity scams are meant to take advantage of your goodwill by making you think you’re donating to a worthy cause, when you’re actually just lining the scammers’ pockets.
+Charity scams are meant to take advantage of your goodwill by making you think you’re donating to a worthy cause when you’re actually just lining the scammers’ pockets.

 Their websites might appear to be well made and look legitimate, their emails can be convincing, their phone sales pitches well-rehearsed, and if in person, their name badges and other types of paraphernalia (e.g. signage, business cards, etc.) can look good.

 Because of this, you’ll have to play good defense in order to avoid falling victim.
 According to Scambusters.org, the best methods of avoiding Christmastime charity scams are:

 Being extremely wary of emails from charities requesting you to donate, as this isn’t a method that most charities use to solicit donations, especially if you’ve never donated previously.

-- Asking for the charity’s name, address, phone number, and registration number.
+Asking for the charity’s name, address, phone number, and registration number.
 You can also visit the Better Business Bureau’s Wise Giving Alliance website to browse reports for any charity you’re thinking about contributing to.
 Alternately, you can call the charity’s phone number to make sure they have a current drive going on, and if the location you’re at is a legitimate one.

 Donating money by writing a check instead of handing over cash.
 You’ll also need to make sure you make the check out to the charity and not to an individual.
-This can help you keep a clear record of your donation, while taking one more step toward preventing your money from ending up in the wrong hands.
+This can help you keep a clear record of your donation while taking one more step toward preventing your money from ending up in the wrong hands.

 After making your donation, be sure you get a receipt showing the amount you paid, and verify that the charity’s name is clearly visible on the receipt.

-- Avoid the hard sell.
+Avoid the hard sell.
 Scammers posing as charities will use high-pressure sales tactics not just to get you to give money, but to give relatively large sums.
 Ignore any statements about “minimum donation amounts,” and simply give whatever you’re comfortable with.

-- Finally, scammers often prey on impulse; that is, convincing you to make a last-minute donation.
+Finally, scammers often prey on impulse; that is, convincing you to make a last-minute donation.
 As such, the best method of avoiding charity scams is by determining which charities you’ll be giving to in advance.

-In addition to the above scams, here are some general tips that can go a long way toward helping you avoid others you might encounter while out shopping this Holiday season.
+In addition to the above scams, here are some tips that can go a long way toward helping you avoid others you might encounter while out shopping this Holiday season.

-Online Shopping Tips
+Safe Online Shopping Tips

 https: at the beginning of the site’s URL.
 If you see this, your connection should be secure, which means your information is safe to transmit.

 Avoid paying online with a debit card.
 Instead, use a credit card, since you’ll be able to refute any fraudulent activity more easily, and scammers won’t be stealing cash directly from your bank account.

-- Unless you’re absolutely sure that you’re ready to make a purchase, don’t enter your credit card information.
+Unless you’re absolutely sure that you’re ready to make a purchase, don’t enter your credit card information.
 Otherwise, you might find that some less-than-stellar companies will process the transaction, even without you pressing the submit button.

 In-Store Shopping Tips

-An example of a skimming device (image credit: springhillnow.com)
+An example of a skimming device (Image credit: springhillnow.com)

-- Most banks have fairly good security measures in place to quickly alert you any time fraudulent activity is suspected, but it’s still a good idea to check your credit card statements regularly, whether through mail or online.
+Most banks have fairly good security measures in place to quickly alert you any time fraudulent activity is suspected, but it’s still a good idea to check your credit card statements regularly, whether through mail or online.